MicrosoftDocs/visualfsharpdocs/docs/conceptual/option.isnone['t]-function-[fsharp].md

 The input option.

+## Return Value

-**true if the option is None.**
+`true` if the option is `None`.

 ## Remarks
-This function is named **IsNone** in compiled assemblies.
+This function is named `IsNone` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Platforms